kraudy/ibmi_os/README.md

 This system marked a revolutionary step in architecture by introducing a high-level *machine interface* (MI) with the concept of a [Technology Independent Machine Interface (TIMI)](https://en.wikipedia.org/wiki/IBM_i#TIMI) and the implementation of the [Single Virtual Storage (SVS)](https://en.wikipedia.org/wiki/OS/VS2_(SVS)#cite_note-GC20-1753-1) where all addressable objects and segments are in directly accessible memory with no concept of secondary storage, the movement of segments between primary and secondary storage to create this virtual memory environment is performed by the system microcode.

 > If you are like me, you may be asking yourself: How does the system keeps track of the memory segments and move segments between secondary and primary memory?
 Well, it does a hashing XOR on the segment id bits to create and index and store it in a hashing table.
 (Other systems do the same).
 This provides and mapping from the adress space to the hashing table.
-There is another table that maps these virtul addresses to primary memory.
+There is another table that maps these virtual addresses to primary memory.
 If the maping of a virtual page is not found in the primary memory, then it is loaded from secondary storage: That's called ***Pagination***.
 There are a lot of cool performance tricks under the hood on this topic.

 The large size of the virtual space make posible the use of identifiers that are never reused, so there is no problem with dangling references.